10 Key Postnatal Fitness Strategies for New Parents

 4. Master Diastasis-Recti-Safe Core Exercises

-Crunches can make abdominal separation worse.
+Crunches can worsen abdominal separation.
 Instead, focus on moves like heel slides, pelvic tilts, and dead bugs.
-These rebuild your core from the inside out.
+These exercises rebuild your core from the inside out.

 5. Prioritize 10–15 Minute Workouts (They Add Up!)